Richard Gonzalez, Ph.D

 Department of Psychology

-My research interests are in judgment and decision making broadly defined.
-I study both normative and descriptive decision making using a variety of techniques including mathematical modeling, surveys, field observations, and experimental lab studies.
-I’ve recently extended my decision making research to applied settings in product design and medical decision making.
-I also do research in applied statistics, which can be construed as a form of decision making.
+Dr. Gonzalez’s research interests are in judgment and decision making broadly defined.
+He studies both normative and descriptive decision making using a variety of techniques including mathematical modeling, surveys, field observations, and experimental lab studies.
+He also extends his decision making research to applied settings in product design and medical decision making.
+Additionally, he does research in applied statistics, which can be construed as a form of decision making.
 Methodological contributions include analysis of dyadic and longitudinal data as well as new developments in analytic models that combine biological and behavioral processes.